 Employees so appointed to positions that extend, or are anticipated to extend, beyond three months, shall have their accrual rates changed to those of the new assignment.
 Hours previously earned are not changed.
 For example, if the hours were earned in Operations, those hours are kept when moved to Administration.
-An Administrative assignment does not accrue holiday hours.
+An administrative assignment does not accrue holiday hours.
 At the time the employee returns to Operations, the amount of vacation hours above the scheduled vacation hours for the next year will be cashed out at the end of the calendar year at the employee's current base rate of pay.

-ARTICLE 45...
+ARTICLE 45..
 DURATION

-The provisions of this agreement shall be extended effective as of the 1st day of January, 2018, and shall remain in full force and effect through December 31, 2020.
+The provisions of this agreement shall be extended effective as of the 1st day of January, 2022, and shall remain in full force and effect through December 31, 2023.
+The parties agree to a limited reopener during 2022 for the 2023 wage increase.
 In the event that a new contract has not been signed after the termination of this agreement, the City and the Union do hereby agree to abide by this agreement until a new working agreement is finalized.

-ARTICLE 46...
+ARTICLE 46..
 CEREMONIAL SUPPORT